Embodied Carbon - 2.5 billion reasons to choose wood

 Knowing the facts, net zero** greenhouse gas emissions can only be achieved with building materials like timber that embody carbon for their lifetime.
 This is why governments the world over are now adopting ‘timber first’ construction policies in countries like Australia, New Zealand, Canada, Germany, Finland and USA.

 * Source: ÜRGE-VORSATZ, D. et al. (2015).
-Heating and Cooling Energy Trends in Buildings, Renewable and Sustainable Energy Reviews, 41, pp.85 – 98 Philip Oldfield, GBD Sydney 2019
+Heating and Cooling Energy Trends in Buildings, Renewable and Sustainable Energy Reviews, 41, pp.85 – 98 Philip Oldfield, GBD Sydney 2019 ** Net zero is the point at which greenhouse gas emissions are balanced by the removal of these gases from the atmosphere.

 Here at Hyne, we’re 100% committed to sustainably grown forestry practices under the Responsible Wood / PEFC Chain of Custody accreditation.